The American Welding Society Foundation awards over $2 million annually for education and training in welding and related fields!

 Welder Training Scholarship

 For students seeking welder training in a certificate program less than two years in length through a trade school, community college, or other facility providing welder training.
+Each District has a minimum of 25 – $1,000 scholarships to award.
 Applications are accepted January-November and selections are made on a rolling basis until the District awards the designated funds for the year.